 21st Century skills.

 This one is simple – make sure the program you choose teaches skills that will be useful in the modern world.
-(To see a few examples of 21st century, check out our curriculum page).
+(To see a few examples of 21st century, check out our program guide).

 What to do: Also simple – research programs that teach 21st century skills.